 –Lexia Frank, birth and wedding photographer in Portland, OR.

-Judging by what I am seeing my fellow birth photographers charge, I’m pretty sure if I lived in a big city, I could possibly be charging twice as much for my services and perhaps even having to turn clients away in order to guarantee I will be available for those birth sessions I book.
-And I still would be making far less than a wedding photographer when you break it down into an hourly rate.
+And perhaps even turning clients away in order to guarantee I will be available for booked sessions.
+I still would be making far less than a wedding photographer when you break it down into an hourly rate.